NIVANorge/Mobius2/docs/datafiledocs/csv_format.md

 # The CSV format

-The `.csv` format for Mobius2 inputs is a plain-text format.
-It is not strictly a "comma-separated" file, but the format is close enough that common packages in e.g. python and other languages can be used to work with them.
+The `.csv` format for Mobius2 time series inputs is a plain-text format.
+It is not strictly a "comma-separated" file, but the format is close enough to fall within the same general family.

 Like the common declaration format, these files must be UTF-8.
 Moreover, these files are also whitespace-agnostic.
 That is, a string of space-like characters (tabs etc.) are seen as a single space.

-# Date indexing or not date indexing.
+## Date indexing or not date indexing.

 There is a simple format where data rows are not date indexed.
 In that case the file starts with a single [date(-time)](datafiles.html#datetime-format) which is the common start date of all series in this file.
 The value rows are then assumed to proceed from the start date (inclusive) with the data set [sampling step](datafiles.html#the-sampling-step) frequency.

 If you use date indexed value rows, there is no date at the top of the file, and it instead starts directly with the header.

-# The header.
+## The header.

 The header is a single row of space-separated input names, optionally with indexes and flags.
 In the simplest example, the header is a space-separated sequence of quoted names,